Altay (tank): Prototypes

 On 29 April 2009, the Subsecretary for Defence Industries of Turkey, Murad Bayar has confirmed at the 9th IDEX International, Defense Industry Fair in Abu Dhabi, that the Turkish tank will be manufactured using only Turkish resources.
-He added that the research started last week and that he expected to create an authentic tank model specially designed for the needs of the Turkish Armed Forces within 3 years.

-As of September 2010, with approval of the tank subsystems and software by Undersecretariat for Defense Industries, Conceptual Design Phase of the Altay project has been completed.
+He added that the research started last week and that he expected to create an authentic tank model specially designed for the needs of the Turkish Armed Forces within 3 years.In September 2010, with approval of the tank subsystems and software by Undersecretariat for Defense Industries, Conceptual Design Phase of the Altay project has been completed.
 Thus, the project advanced to Detailed Design Phase scheduled to last 30.5 months.
 The scope of the Detailed Design Phase is to design and integrate interfaces for the selected tank subsystems.

 On 15 October 2010, Otokar signed a contract with MTU and Renk for the supply of power pack.

-On 15 December 2010, Defence Industry Executive Committee decided to start the development of national power pack.
+Also, On 15 December 2010, Defence Industry Executive Committee decided to start the development of national power pack.

 On 10 May 2011, Aselsan was contracted by the Undersecretariat for Defense Industries to design and develop two Battlefield Target Identification Device (BTID) prototypes.

 On 11 May 2011, the mock-up of the Altay was introduced to the public in IDEF2011.

 On 18 October 2012, the first Altay was put on trials although lacking side skirts and using a mock-up turret to simulate a real turret.

 On 16 November 2012, two pre-prototype types, named Altay MTR (Mobility Test Rig) and Altay FTR (Firepower Test Rig), successfully passed initial acceptance tests, paving the way for serial production 2 years earlier than expected, with two more prototypes to be built by 2013 or 2014.
 On 7 November 2016, MTR, FTR, PV1 and PV2 (Pilot Vehicle) prototypes made by Otokar were delivered to the Turkish Land Forces, and their acceptance tests were expected to finish in the last quarter of 2016 or early 2017.
+Another prototype variant called Altay AHT (Asimetrik Harp Tankı - "urban operations tank") was showcased by Otokar at the IDEF'17 defense and aerospace show in Istanbul on May 9–12.
+The tank is equipped with a directional dozer blade.

-In May 2019, BMC unveiled Altay's Baseline serial production model, named T1, at the IDEF Defense Exhibition.
+In May 2019, the new developer BMC unveiled Altay's revised baseline serial production model, named T1, at the IDEF Defense Exhibition.
+On 23 April 2023, 2 T1 variant Altays were delivered to TAF for further evaluation and testing.